Visperi/PWP/README.md

 ## Running tests

-Run `python -m pytest --cov=ranking_api` in the project root folder to run the pytest tests.
+This project contains comprehensive tests to verify the API functionality.
+The tests are located in the `tests` subfolder.

-The tests are located in the tests/ subfolder
+To run the tests, run `python -m pytest --cov=ranking_api` in the project root folder.
+To generate an easy-to-read coverage report, add parameter `--cov-report html` to the aforementioned command.
+The report can then be found in folder `htmlcov`, and can be read by opening `index.html` in browser.

 ## Running the application